FrandsenGroup/diffpy.mpdf/README.md

 Full diffpy-cmi suite.

 Current supported platforms are Linux (64- and 32-bit) and MacOS (64-bit).
+With some effort, it may also be possible to run the program on Windows using the Linux Subsystem available for Windows 10.

 ## Installation

-The recommended way to install this package is first to install diffpy-cmi through conda, then install diffpy.mpdf from source.
+The recommended way to install this package is first to install diffpy-cmi through conda using the Anaconda python distribution, then install diffpy.mpdf from source.
+See https://www.anaconda.com/distribution for instructions about installing the Anaconda python distribution.

 #### Step 1 (recommended): Create and activate a conda environment for diffpy + diffpy.mpdf.
     >>> conda create --name diffpy python=3